 You can apply for a start-up loan in the municipality if you lack your own capital or have problems financing a property through private banks.
 The property must meet certain criteria if you are to receive help.
 You apply in the municipality in which you live.
 The municipality decides whether you can be granted a loan and how much you can borrow.
 It is the Norwegian State Housing Bank (Husbanken) that manages the scheme.

-There are different types of rental arrangements in Norway, but the most common is to rent a house, flat, or studio/room from another private individual.
-There are companies that work with professional rentals, but they are only found in the largest cities.
+There are different types of rental arrangements in Norway, but the most common is to rent a house or flat, or rent a studio/room from another private individual.
+There are companies that work with professional rentals, but they are generally only found in the largest cities.

-In some cases, you can also have a sub-letting contract (framleiekontrakt), where you rent from someone who has the rental contract to the property.
+In some cases, you can also have a sub-letting contract (framleiekontrakt), where you rent from the person who has the rental contract to the property.
 In general, sub-letting is not permitted, unless the person sub-letting the property has the approval of the owner.